Click Here for Our Recommended Antivirus for Your Device

 What is Blood?

-Blood is a fluid of the body.
-It can deliver essential substances to the cells like oxygen and other necessary nutrients.
-Blood can also transport waste products from one cell to another which are usually metabolic.
+Blood is a fluid in the body.
+It can deliver essential substances, like oxygen and other necessary nutrients, to the cells.
+Blood can also transport waste products from one cell to another, metabolic.

 It contains blood cells that are suspended in the blood plasma.
 Blood plasma is mainly constituted of water and partially of blood fluid.

 The blood cells that are found in the body fluid are Red Blood Cells (RBCs), White Blood Cells (WBCs), and Blood Platelets.
-They are also known as erthryocytes, leucocytes and thrombocytes respectively.
+They are also known as erythrocytes, leucocytes and thrombocytes, respectively.

-The blood contains hemoglobin, which is an iron-containing protein.
+The blood contains haemoglobin, which is an iron-containing protein.
 The importance of this protein is that it facilitates the transport of oxygen by binding the respiratory gas.

 It increases the solubility in the blood.
-The derivation of the term ‘blood’ is from the Latin word called “haema”.
+The term ‘blood’ derivation is from the Latin word “haema”.

-Blood also helps in coagulation that is a response to any blood vessel which gets broken and as a result blood forms a semi-solid gel to stop bleeding from that site of injury.
+Blood also helps in coagulation, which is a response to any blood vessel which gets broken, and as a result, blood forms a semi-solid gel to stop bleeding from that site of injury.
 Blood also helps in temperature regulation and other hydraulic functions.

-The average density of blood is around 1060 kg per meter cube which is close to the density of pure water.
-In an adult human being, the volume of blood contained is about 5 liters or 1.3 gallons.
+The average density of blood is around 1060 kg per meter cube, which is close to the density of pure water.
+In an adult human, the blood volume is about 5 litres or 1.3 gallons.

 What is Lymph?